UKHomeOfficeForms/hof-examples/apps/date-component/README.md

 ## Getting started

-Add a step that displays a date of birth and a field called date-of-birth.
+Add a step that displays a date of birth.

 ```
   steps: {